 Only runners wearing a visible race-bib who have been duly checked have access to the aid stations.

-The Race guide (to be published in early July 2020) will have a complete list of aid stations and what they serve.
+The Race guide (to be published in July 2020) will have a complete list of aid stations and what they serve.

 A check is carried out at the arrival at an aid station and at certain security posts.
 Unexpected check posts are set-up at posts other than those of aid stations or security posts.
 Their location is not divulged by the organization.